kubesphere/website/content/en/docs/multicluster-management/enable-multicluster/agent-connection.md

 {{< tab "KubeSphere has not been installed" >}}

 You can define a member cluster before you install KubeSphere either on Linux or on an existing Kubernetes cluster.
 If you want to [install KubeSphere on Linux](../../../installing-on-linux/introduction/multioverview/#1-create-an-example-configuration-file), you use a `config-sample.yaml` file.
 If you want to [install KubeSphere on an existing Kubernetes cluster](../../../installing-on-kubernetes/introduction/overview/#deploy-kubesphere), you use two YAML files, one of which is `cluster-configuration.yaml`.
-To set a member cluster, input the value of `jwtSecret` shown above and change the value of `clusterRole` to `member` in `config-sample.yaml` or `cluster-configuration.yaml` accordingly before you install KubeSphere.
+To set a member cluster, enter the value of `jwtSecret` shown above and change the value of `clusterRole` to `member` in `config-sample.yaml` or `cluster-configuration.yaml` accordingly before you install KubeSphere.

 ```yaml
 authentication: